 The owner of the property is responsible for installing conduit from the dwelling/s to the property boundary.
 The network owner will charge you and is responsible for completing any network shortfall (works in the street).

 VC-81 council compliance documentation is the only product we offer in helping you with this council requirement.
 Essentially you need the registration with the network owner and forms 1 and 2.
 It is via this process that you can obtain a provisioning letter that will satisfy the VC-81 legislation with council.
 Please note that the

 Yes, we can with form 1 saying No. If you provide evidence they have been installed to the G645:2017 standards form 1 will say yes.

 You may experience delays when Telstra are in the process of handing your address over to NBN or if roll-out dates are shifted by NBN.
 It is our job to figure out who the network owner is but this could change during your build and even after you have obtained compliance with council.

 VC-81 documentation can be obtained in 6-8 weeks in a ‘best case scenario’ but the entire process can take up to six months.
 Councils differ on what they will accept and network owners change, so timeframes vary greatly.

->

-> MCS will issue you with an invoice which will need to be paid before any works are started.
+MCS will issue you with an invoice which will need to be paid before any works are started.
 Please read the email we sent when you accepted our quote.
-There is a lot of information in it but please ask us if you are unsure about what applies to your development.
+If you have purchased pit installation you will need to book in with us allowing 1 week lead-time.